 \[ \begin{align} \left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\frac{\partial\Phi}{\partial t} &= -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\mathbf{v}_{h, g}\cdot\nabla\frac{\partial^2\Phi}{\partial p^2}\nonumber\\ \Leftrightarrow\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\frac{\partial\Phi}{\partial t} &= -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\mathbf{v}_{h, g}\cdot\frac{\partial}{\partial p}\left(\nabla\frac{\partial\Phi}{\partial p}\right). \end{align} \]

 From Eq.
-(13.191) follows
+(13.191) it follows that

 \[ \begin{align} \nabla\frac{\partial\Phi}{\partial p}\cdot\frac{\partial\mathbf{v}_{h, g}}{\partial p} = \nabla\frac{\partial\Phi}{\partial p}\cdot\left(\mathbf{k}\times\frac{1}{f_0}\nabla\frac{\partial\Phi}{\partial p}\right) = \frac{1}{f_0}\nabla\frac{\partial\Phi}{\partial p}\cdot\left(\mathbf{k}\times\nabla\frac{\partial\Phi}{\partial p}\right) = 0, \end{align} \]